 Exetel’s NBN plans, including regular pricing (following any introductory discounts) and typical evening speeds at time of publishing are as follows:

-Currently in Australia, only two NBN providers advertise the maximum typical evening speed of 250Mbps on an NBN 250 plan: Telstra and Southern Phone.
+Currently in Australia, only a handful NBN providers advertise the maximum typical evening speed of 250Mbps on an NBN 250 plan: Telstra, Origin, Aussie Broadband, Southern Phone and relative newcomer, Swoop.
 So for Exetel to not advertise it isn’t a mark against it.
 In fact, its advertised typical evening speed of 225Mbps is still one of the faster options you can find.
 And when you factor in the low cost of an Exetel NBN 250 plan, it does present good value.

 As for Exetel’s NBN 500 plan, it technically falls in the Ultrafast NBN 1000 speed tier.
 The NBN doesn’t offer an NBN 500 plan at wholesale level to third-party ISPs, so this is the work of those ISPs renaming their plans.
-We can only speculate that it helps to cover up the fact their plans don’t reach anywhere near the potential 1,000Mbps speeds the Ultrafast tier is capable of.
+We can only speculate that it helps to disguise the fact these plans don’t reach anywhere near the potential 1,000Mbps speeds the Ultrafast tier is capable of.

 When we first published this review in April 2023, Exetel was advertising typical evening speeds of 245Mbps on its Ultrafast plan, which also cost AU$129.95p/m.
 This, to us, wasn't great value.